-Bombed Police Station: We'll fish out perpetrators, Aiyedatiwa vows
+Bombed Police station: We'll fish out perpetrators, Aiyedatiwa vows

 The meeting is presently in progress in Akure, the state capital.

-Both the state police commissioner, Adebowale Lawal, and the AIG, Zone 17, Ajani Omolabi, have visited the bombed divisional police station to assess the situation.
+Both the state police commissioner Adebowale Lawal and tha AIG, Zone 17, Ajani Omolabi have visited the bombed divisional police station to access the situation.

 He said that after the dastardly attack, “Security agencies in the state swiftly swung into action, forcing the assailants to flee.

-” The proactive and coordinated response of the security agencies has since brought the security situation under firm control while significantly reducing the extent of the damage.
+” The proactive and coordinated response of the security agencies have since brought the security situation under firm control while significantly reducing the supposed extent of the damage.

 “Following a thorough assessment, the Ondo State Government can confirm that only the police facility was affected.